Jonontop/YouTube-dowloader/README.md

-# This is a simple youtube video/audio downloader in slovenian language
+# This is a simple youtube video/audio downloader

 you can export files in .mp3 and .mp4 file format.